Montana isn't alone in failure to beef up regulations of programs for troubled teens

 In 2016, the California Legislature approved Senate Bill 524 to increase oversight of alternative residential treatment programs.
 The bill elaborates on an existing law known as the California Community Care Facilities Act under which the state Department of Social Services licenses and regulates community care and residential facilities.

-It establishes rights for students in the programs, and requires that they be provided with a list of those rights including the right to be free from physical, sexual, emotional, or other abuse, or corporal punishment.
-It establishes a “reasonable” level of privacy for the students and the ability for scheduled and unscheduled telephone, written and electronic correspondence; and the right to present grievances without fear of reprisal.
+It establishes rights for students in the programs, and requires that they be provided with a list of those rights, including the right to be free from physical, sexual, emotional or other abuse, including corporal punishment.
+It establishes a “reasonable” level of privacy for the students; scheduled and unscheduled telephone, written and electronic correspondence, and the right to present grievances without fear of reprisal.

-It includes anti-discrimination protections for LBGT students, banning conversion therapy or any acts that seek to change the individual’s sexual orientation or gender expression.
+It includes anti-discrimination protections for LGBT students, a ban on conversion therapy or any acts that seek to change the individual’s sexual orientation or gender expression.

-The California Department of Social Services was required to adopt regulations for the licensure of private alternative boarding schools by Jan.
-1, 2018, and, beginning Jan.
-1, 2019, to adopt regulations for the licensure of private alternative outdoor programs as group homes.
+The new regulations and licensing requirements were supposed to take effect Jan.
+1.

-Jodi Hobbs, who runs an Anaheim, California-based advocacy group called Survivors of Institutional Abuse and helped push the bill forward, said California is running behind with licensing but that it is working on it.
+Jodi Hobbs, who runs an Anaheim, California-based advocacy group called Survivors of Institutional Abuse and helped push the bill forward, said California is running behind with licensing but is working on it.

 A decade ago, the National Conference of State Legislatures listed moves by other states — including New York, Kentucky, Utah and New Mexico — to regulate the industry.
 New York’s law specifically forbids “aversive behavioral intervention” and guidelines to prevent child abuse.
 A spokesman for NCSL said earlier this month it appears the group has not done an in-depth examination of the issue since.